Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:KR-2point}}

-The primary purpose of this section is to give the proof of Theorem \ref{theorem:KR-2point}, which is our computation of $\E[\Crit_{N,2}(I,B)]$ up to a subexponential term.
+The primary purpose of this section is to give the proof of Theorem \ref{theorem:KR-2point}, which is our upper bound on $\E[\Crit_{N,2}(B,I)]$ on the exponential scale.
 This will follow analysis of the terms occurring in Lemma \ref{lem:second-moment-exact}, with the primary obstacle being the terms involving the absolute determinants.

 As outlined above, our method will be to rely on general concentration results, but this introduces an important technical distinction between the relaxational and non-relaxational cases, as we are not able to directly use the empirical spectral measure.
 The reason for this is that the eigenvalues of a general matrix are significantly less stable under perturbation than in the symmetric case (see, for example, the discussion in \cite{circular-law-exposition}).